barsoom/content_translator/README.md

       - explore how messages are handled on worker restart, does it retry? exponential standoff possible?
     - [ ] retry posting to wti
     - [ ] ensure the source language is always posted first to avoid validation issues (or: always post in the order it was received, even when retrying)
+      - redoing the API as posting an entire string with all translations would fix this
   - [ ] figure out testing for API clients
 - [ ] Configure internal notifications for honeybadger errors
 - [ ] Explore disabling validations for all things we post to WTI.
 See docs https://webtranslateit.com/en/docs/api/translation/#parameters